lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 04:50 PM)_

 > I have some old shorts if you want.

+_Iris snaps her head around towards where Emmett is going._

 > Oh- bye Emmett!

 **Zander** _(23-Sep-18 04:50 PM)_